m1maker/ngt-docs/NGT documents/main/functions/misc/show_game_window.md

 It is never legal to call this function more than once during the course of your game's execution, doing so may result more than 1 windows appearrence.
+If you want to change the title of the window, use `set_game_window_title` method instead.

 ## Example